-2016 ANNUAL REPORT
+2017 ANNUAL REPORT

-"The City of Saskatoon, like all municipal governments, faces many types of risk, including strategic, operational, financial and compliance risks that, if not effectively managed, can impede the successful delivery of services and achievement of goals and objectives.
+The City of Saskatoon, like all municipal governments, faces many types of risk, including strategic, operational, financial and compliance risks.
+If not effectively managed, risk can impede the successful delivery of civic services, and the achievement of our goals and objectives.